MicrosoftDocs/sdk-api/sdk-api-src/content/infotech/index.md

 ## -description

-This header is used by Microsoft HTML Help 1.4.
+This header is used by htmlhelp.
 For more information, see:

 - [Microsoft HTML Help 1.4](../_htmlhelp/index.md)